Skip to main content

 Trust administration is typically a less formal process compared to estate administration, which involves probate court oversight.
 Trusts are managed according to the terms set out in the trust document, while estate administration follows legal processes to distribute assets.

-What documents are essential for estate administration?
+What software features are best for estate attorneys?

 What legal concepts should estate administrators understand?